 How To Spend A Day In Miami City Option 2

-From there you are only a short walk away from the Art Deco Welcome Center, where you can learn a bit about Art Deco, Mediterranean, and MiMo, and gather ideas for what you would like to see.
+From there you are only a short walk away from the Art Deco Welcome Center, where you can learn a bit about the Art Deco style, Mediterranean, and MiMo, and gather ideas for what you would like to see!

 When you are feeling ready, book an Uber to take you to the Wynwood Walls Urban Graffiti Art Museum on the mainland.